saranb565/ShellHit/README.md

-# ShellHit - AI-Powered Terminal
+# ShellHit - AI-Powered Terminal Built with Go

 🚀 **Revolutionize Your Command-Line Experience!**

-Stop memorizing complex commands! **ShellHit** is your AI-powered terminal that understands natural language and executes the right commands for you.
+Stop memorizing complex commands! **ShellHit** is your AI-powered terminal, written in **Go**, that understands natural language and executes the right commands for you.
 Whether setting up a Python virtual environment, cloning your github repos, or initializing a Node.js project, ShellHit has you covered. 🎯

 ## ✨ Features